A Program Logic for Abstract (Hyper)Properties: Conclusion and Future Work

-This work opens several directions for future research.
+\subparagraph{Future Work} This work opens several directions for future research.

 Given an abstract domain, our framework can deal with different abstract semantics, whose precision is governed by the chosen basis.
-Selecting the trivial basis, containing all domain elements, yields the standard inductive abstract semantics, whereas smaller bases can yield finer semantics.
+The trivial basis, containing all domain elements, yields the standard inductive abstract semantics, whereas smaller bases can yield finer semantics.
 While the abstract semantics induced by minimal bases (such as the irreducible interval semantics) is of theoretical interest, it can be computationally expensive.
 The ability to tailor the basis in order to refine abstract semantics offers practical potential, including dynamically adapting the basis during analysis, akin to trace partitioning abstractions~\cite{HandjievaT98,RivalM07}.

 We noted that the rules (rec) and (inv) serve as finitary counterparts of the infinitary rule (iter).
 However, the (rec) rule, which unfolds one step of $\r^*$, can potentially be applied indefinitely.
 This mirrors the classic issue in abstract interpretation where Kleene iteration may not converge in finite time.
-One way to make the proof system effective is to introduce a widening rule that ensures termination, at the cost of precision, as in abstract interpretation~\cite{CC77,cousot21}.
+One way to ensure effectiveness is to introduce a widening rule that ensures termination, at the cost of precision, as in abstract interpretation~\cite{CC77,cousot21}.

 Iterative constructs are typically assigned a fixed point semantics.
 When $\oplus$ is the lattice join, the semantics of $\r^*$ at $d$ is the least fixed point of $\lambda x.\, d \oplus \sem{\r}x$.
 When the semantics is additive, this coincides with our sum-of-iterates definition.
 However, for non-additive abstract semantics, the least fixed point is often strictly less precise than sum-of-iterates (see~\cite{GiacobazziR25}).
 To obtain general completeness results without relying on the infinitary rule (iter), we plan to equip the framework with a least fixed point semantics for iteration, focusing on interpretation monoids where the submonoid generated by the basis is idempotent.